agentmorris/camera-trap-ml-survey/README.md

 > <https://wildlifeinsights.org>

 Wildlife Insights (WI) is a platform for camera trap image management that includes AI-accelerated annotation, as well as data management and spatial analysis tools.
-WI is a collaboration among several NGOs, HQ'd at Conservation International, with AI work HQ'd at Google.
+WI is a collaboration among several NGOs, HQ'd at [WildMon](https://wildmon.ai/), with an AI component developed at Google.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/wi_screen_shot_2020-12-15_at_3.46.14_pm.png" width="500">